 When it came time to pick a format for my modules, I had a lot of choices: Doepfer's "Eurorack"; "5U"; and so on.
-I went a bit outside (I do sometimes) and chose PAIA's offering, FracRak.
+I went a bit outside (I do that sometimes?) and chose PAIA's offering, FracRak.

-Maybe because it's about the same physical size as the API 500 "Lunchbox" format; 500 series is a good compromise in size--the knobs aren't super tiny and the panels aren't huge.
-With Frak or the 500 series you can throw your rig on the front seat of your car without issue, or just get your girlfriend to carry it on her lap?
+Maybe because it's about the same physical size as the API 500 "Lunchbox" format; I used 500's a lot during my audio engineering days, and found that the 500 series is a good compromise in size--the knobs aren't super tiny and the panels aren't super huge.
+With Frak or the 500 series you can throw your rig on the front seat of your car without issue, or just get your girlfriend to carry it on her lap.
+Just skip the Taco Bell drive thru!
 Try doing that with a Moog 55, right?

 Or maybe because a PAIA 2700 kit got me into this whole thing to begin with when I was like 12?